This MSc provides a year of intensive education in software engineering and is specifically designed for graduates of non-computing disciplines.

 Who Will Be Teaching You

-The lecturing team have particular research specialisms in developing novel and effective methods for teaching computer science.
+The lecturing team has particular research specialisms in developing novel and effective methods for teaching computer science.
 They have extensive publications in this area and have been awarded several student-nominated teaching awards for their work.

 What You'll Get Up To